Translational Pediatric Sarcoma Research

 Head of Division

-The mission of the division of Translational Pediatric Sarcomas Research, which corresponds to the KiTZ division of the same name, is to improve treatment options for children and adolescents affected by sarcomas.
+The mission of the division of Translational Pediatric Sarcomas Research is to improve treatment options for children, adolescents and young adults affected by sarcomas.
+In addition, we explore less aggressive therapies and innovative strategies to overcome tumor drug resistance.

 Logo DKFZ